jfrog/SwampUp2023/JFTD103-JFrog_Platform_Automation/lab-2-Role-Based-Access-Control/README.md

       Insert the section's repositories value. <br/>
       You can specify the name "ANY" to apply to all repositories, "ANY REMOTE" for all remote repositories or "ANY LOCAL" for all local repositories:

-        - The value should be a comma separated list > `sup016-docker-dev-local,sup016-maven-dev-local,sup016-npm-dev-local`
+        - The value should be a comma separated list > `ANY`
         - Insert a value for include-patterns: ↵
         - The value should be a comma separated list (press enter for default) [**]: ↵
         - Insert value for exclude-patterns: ↵